chrisdev/wagtail-cookiecutter-foundation/{{cookiecutter.project_slug}}/docs/new_pages/the_promote_tab.rst

 The *Settings* tab has two fields by default.

 * **Go Live date/time:** Sets the time at which the changes should go live when published.
-See :ref:`scheduled_publishing` for more details.
 * **Expiry date/time:** Sets the time at which this page should be unpublished.